zer0cache/matic-docs/docs/develop/ethereum-matic/pos/getting-started.md

 ### Deposit

-- The owner of the asset token uses what is called the Predicate Contract to approve and lock down the amount of tokens to be deposited.
-This contract interacts with the root chain manager to complete the deposit, approves the deposit of tokens and then is deployed on the ethereum network
+- The owner of the asset token approves the Predicate Contract to lock down the amount of tokens to be deposited.
+Once this approval transaction has confirmed, the owner of the asset token interacts with the RootChainManager contract to complete the deposit.

-- Next up, the asset is deposited with the State Sync Mechanism, if you didn't get a run-through of what the State Sync Mechanism is, it's in its simplest form the native mechanism to read Ethereum data of the Matic EVM chain.
+- Next up, the asset is deposited with the State Sync Mechanism, if you didn't get a run-through of what the State Sync Mechanism is, it's in its simplest form the native mechanism to send data from Ethereum Network to the Polygon Network.
 The inner workings of the mechanism itself comprises of a function call that is made of the RootChainManager which triggers the ChildChainManager contract.

 Want to see this in video format?
 Please check it out below